 1. We Receive a Tip

-Each year, the Auditor of State’s Office receives hundreds of tips regarding suspected fraud and non-compliance of laws in government.
-These tips come from many sources, including public employees and concerned citizens as well as state auditors who find suspicious activity in the course of a routine financial audit.
+Each year, the Auditor of State’s office receives hundreds of tips regarding suspected fraud and noncompliance with laws in government.
+These tips come from many sources, including public employees and concerned citizens as well as state auditors who find suspicious activity during a routine financial audit.

-Tips or complaints of fraud and law non-compliance in Ohio’s governments may be made at any time by any public employee or private citizen.
-Fraud may be reported by using this website, U.S. Mail or via the Auditor of State’s Fraud Hotline.
+Tips or complaints of fraud and noncompliance with the law in Ohio’s governments may be made at any time by any public employee or private citizen.
+Fraud may be reported via this website, the U.S. Mail, our mobile app, or the Auditor of State’s Fraud Hotline.